4 Hypothesis, equivalence, and interval tests

 hypotheses(mod, hypothesis = "b1 - (b2 * b3) = 2")

 marginaleffects also offers a formula-based interface which acts as a shortcut to some of the more common hypothesis tests.
-For example, if we want to compute the difference between every coefficient and the “reference” quantity (i.e., the first estimate), we supply a formula with the word “reference” on the right side of the tilde symbol (~):
+For example, if we want to compute the difference between every coefficient and the “reference” quantity (i.e., the first estimate), we supply a formula with the word “reference” on the right side of the tilde symbol (~) and the word “difference” on the left side:

 Term Estimate Std.
 Error z Pr(>|z|) 2.5 % 97.5 %